Arkham/juliu.is/content/blog/a-simple-tmux/index.md

 ## Fin

 If you'd like, you can get a copy of the whole config [here](https://github.com/Arkham/dotfiles.nix/blob/master/tmux.conf).
+If you don't feel like maintaining this configuration yourself you can try out [tmux-sensible](https://github.com/tmux-plugins/tmux-sensible).

-Feel free to reach out on Twitter if you have questions.
+Feel free to reach out on Twitter for help.
 That's all, thanks for reading! 🌊